COSTA RICAN CITIZEN

 Expired identity card (cédula de identidad) or copy of your birth certificate.

-Two passport size photographs with a light blue background.
+Two passport size photographs with a light grey background.

 NOTE: If your ID card (cédula de identidad) has been expired over ten years, it is necessary to come to the Consulate with: